niklasramo/mezr/README.md

 1. **element**
    - Accepts any HTML element.
-2. **position**
+2. **options**
+   - Optional options object.
+   - Accepts the following optional properties:
+     - **element**
-   - An optional argument which allows you to forcefully provide the element's position value for the calculations.
-If this argument is omitted the element's position will be automatically read from the element.
+       - Forcefully provide the element's position value for the calculations.
+If not provided the element's position will be queried from the element.
+       - Accepts: `string`.
+       - Defaults to `""`.
+     - **skipDisplayNone**
+       - Defines how to treat `"display:none"` ancestor elements when computing the offset container in the specific scenarios where we need to know if an ancestor is a block or inline element.
+By default this is `false`, which means that `null` will be returned by the method in these scenarios, indicating that offset container could not be resolved.
+If set to `true` all the `"display:none"` ancestors will be treated as inline elements, meaning that they will be _skipped_ in these problematic scenarios.
+       - Accepts: `boolean`.
+       - Defaults to `false`.

 **Examples**